Efficiently Back Up Terabytes of Data with Synology

 Key advantages for large backups:

-High-capacity storage pools with up to dozens of HDD/SSD bays
+High-capacity storage pools with up to dozens of HDD/SSD bays, Understand whether SSD cache or NVMe pools improve performance

 RAID and Synology Hybrid RAID (SHR) for redundancy and performance